Newdi91/sql-data-warehouse-project-pharma/docs/NamingConvention.md

 ### **Bronze Rules**
 - **`<layer>_<entity>`**
-  - `<entity>`: Table name from the source file, according to the naming convention.
+  - `<entity>`: Table name derived from the source file, in accordance with the established naming conventions
   - Example: `bronze.unique_id` → Unique ID from the source file.

 ### **Silver Rules**
 - **`<layer>_<entity>`**
-  - `<entity>`: Table name from the source file, according to the naming convention.
+  - `<entity>`: Table name derived from the source file, in accordance with the established naming conventions
   - Example: `silver.unique_id` → Unique ID from the source file.

 ### **Gold Rules**